Here are the best things to do in Kota Kinabalu, an up-and-coming short getaway filled with food and adventure.

 14) Kah Hiong Ngiu Chap

-Ngiu Chap (or Ngau Chap) is another popular dish in Sabah.
+Ngiu Chap (or Ngau Chap) is a popular dish in Sabah.
 It’s like Singapore’s kway chap, but mixed beef parts are used instead of pork.

 Choose between bee hoon or kway teow noodles (or a mix!).
 The broth is rich and overall, it’s a satisfying and affordable meal.

 How to get there: Multiple outlets in Kota Kinabalu.
-The outlet at Kolam Centre is the nearest to Gaya Street and is a 14min Grab ride away (Google Maps)
+The outlet at Kolam Centre is a 14min Grab ride away from Gaya Street (Google Maps)

 15) Yee Fung Laksa